 I had chocolate and stout cake on my mind for some time before developing this recipe, as we kept encountering variations on the theme in Portland restaurants.

-Every dessert chef in Portland is enamored with the concept.
+Every dessert chef in Portland was enamored with the concept.
 And why not?
 It’s a wonderful flavor pairing.
 It was inevitable that I would eventually create a chocolate stout cake of my own.
 And I did.
-Last year.
 Now, finally, here it is.

 Chocolate Ginger Chipotle Stout Cake